KotDCG/KotDCG.github.io/King of the Dead.md

 ## Objective

-Score the most points by the end of three Parade shuffles.
-Points are totaled from scored (face-down) cards.
+Be the player with the most points at the end of the game.
+Points are totaled from cards scored (see: Scoring Points).

-_Note: Cards are distinguished by color and number.
-Suit does not matter._
+Cards are distinguished by color and number.
+Suit does not matter.

 ## Setup